Imported cabbageworm, Pieris rapae

 Quick Facts

-• Larvae feed on leaves and can also bore into the heads of cabbage and broccoli, making them unmarketable.
+• Larvae are the destructive life stage since they feed on foliage, occasionally causing severe defoliation, and can bore into the heads of cabbage and broccoli, making them unmarketable.

 larva of imported cabbageworm